As Covid-19 devastates Delhi, Central Vista project declared an essential service, work continues

 But most workers on the site said they were commuting to work on buses daily.

-Shapoorji Pallonji and Company Private Limited, one of India’s largest construction forms, is the main contractor for the redevelopment work of the Central Vista avenue, but the actual work has been subcontracted to smaller firms.
+Shapoorji Pallonji and Company Private Limited, one of India’s largest construction firms, is the main contractor for the redevelopment work of the Central Vista avenue, but the actual work has been subcontracted to smaller firms.

 One of the subcontractors, BP Engineering Limited, has at least 30 workers on the site who work on 12-hour shifts, said a supervisor who requested anonymity.